 The only way to discover “new worlds” like the Americas is through the exploration of new territories, with associated risks.

-Free competition between commercial sector players, such as SpaceX or Blue Origin, it would only benefit humanity in the long term.
+Free competition between commercial sector players, such as SpaceX or Blue Origin, would only benefit humanity in the long term.

 A new Noah's Ark